cloudtrekkie/servertools/Contributing.md

 -------

 Thank you for your interest to contribute to this project!
-We appretiate everyone who wants to help!
+We appreciate everyone who wants to help!

 In this document we collected some information we think you will find useful to get started.

-If you have any questions, please feel free to [ask your question](question)!
+If you have any questions, please feel free to [ask your question][question]!

 Be a nice person